Slippy2k/hode-cyxx/techdocs/win32.md

 * each player state block is 52 bytes long and stored consecutively
 * at offset 209 is the current player index (0-3)
-* at offset 211 is a checksum : a XOR of the previous 208 bytes
+* at offset 211 is a checksum : a XOR of the previous 210 bytes

 Data        | Field                       | Comment
 ------------|-----------------------------|--------
-byte[10]    | Current level screen        | Used to display a thumbnail in the menu byte        | Current level |
+byte[10]    | Current level checkpoint | Used to display a thumbnail in the menu byte        | Current level |
 byte        | Current screen for level |
 uint32_t    | Bitmask of played cutscenes | Used to allow replay from the menu